-February 7, 2015- Joe B Mauldin was born on July 8th 1940 as Joseph Benson Mauldin, Jr. in Lubbock, Texas.
+February 7, 2015- Joe B Mauldin (Buddy Holly and the Crickets) was born on July 8th 1940 as Joseph Benson Mauldin, Jr. in Lubbock, Texas.
 Mauldin began studying stand-up bass in 1954 after borrowing one from his school.

 He started his musical journey playing in a local band called The Four Teens with a young Terry Noland in 1955, before joining Buddy Holly’s Crickets in ’57.
 Their first hit record was “That’ll Be the Day”, released in 1957.
 The single became No.1 hit on the Billboard Hot 100 chart in Billboard magazine, which was followed by hits such as “Peggy Sue”, “Not Fade Away”and “Rave On” .